ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 {: #create-subscription-cos}
 {: step}

-After your app is ready, create an {{site.data.keyword.cos_short}} subscription so you can start receiving {{site.data.keyword.cos_short}} events with the [`ibmcloud ce sub cos create`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-create) command.
+After your app is ready, you can create an {{site.data.keyword.cos_short}} subscription so you can start receiving {{site.data.keyword.cos_short}} events with the [`ibmcloud ce sub cos create`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-create) command.
 {: shortdesc}

 For example, create an {{site.data.keyword.cos_short}} subscription that is called `cos-sub`.
-This subscription forwards a `delete` type of bucket operation on any objects that start with a prefix of `info` to an application that is called `cos-app`.
+This subscription forwards any type of bucket operation to an application that is called `cos-app`.

 ```
-ibmcloud ce sub cos create --name cos-sub --destination cos-app --bucket mybucket --prefix info --event-type delete
+ibmcloud ce sub cos create --name cos-sub --destination cos-app --bucket mybucket --event-type all
 ```
 {: pre}